sidmanicodes/119-hw1/README.md

 then open up and complete `part1.py`.
 Parts 2 and 3 will be made available throughout the week.

-For now, please work on your repo on your own machine or in Codespaces -- There will be further instructions on how to submit released with Part 3.
-Submission will be either via Gradescope or via GitHub Classroom.

 If you get stuck, please ask a question on Piazza!

 ## Submitting Your Code

 We will use Gradescope to submit the code for this assignment.
 Instructions will be posted on Piazza.
-You can submit code using Gradescope in one of two ways;
+You can submit code on Gradescope in one of two ways;
-you can submit via GitHub by using a private GitHub repository which contains your work;
+via a private GitHub repository which contains your work;
-or, you can upload your code directly as a `.zip` file.
+or, via uploading a `.zip` file.

 ## Grading Notes